LCobeaga/shadow-price/README.md

 ## 12/11/19
 Multiple minor geometry changes as I print another shadow price and issues arise.

-Pushed back dovetail and increased angle on Handle.
+- Pushed back dovetail and increased angle on Handle.
-New female side of dovetail on Trigger Well Left.
+- New female side of dovetail on Trigger Well Left.
-Added screwport between Trigger Well Right and Left.
+- Added screwport between Trigger Well Right and Left.
-Added reinfocement bar to Solenoid Cover to prevent cracking on small upper area.
+- Added reinfocement bar to Solenoid Cover to prevent cracking on small upper area.
-Removed extraneous walls in Archway to help with aethetics.
+- Removed extraneous walls in Archway to help with aethetics.
-Minor wall adjustments on Solenoid Mount so it meshes better with Archway and requires less support.
+- Minor wall adjustments on Solenoid Mount so it meshes better with Archway and requires less support.

 Updated Parts list with extra screw.

+## 12/14/19
+Redesigned all dovetails connecting the removeable handle cover from the blaster.

+- Added new part, Tail Decoration, to prevent the need for a large support tower.
+- Added a Dovetail to the side and back of Magwell and Archway.
+- New locations for two of the screws, moved from Trigger Well Left onto Solenoid Cover.
+- Removed Top and Bottom Dovetails as they are now extraneous parts.

+Created new set of combined parts for larger printers (150mm+ in X or Y).

+- Added new parts Trigger Well Left Combined, Trigger Well Right Combined, Handle Combined.
+- Moved geometry constraining the magazine release system onto the trigger well pair, should now allow for removeable components.

+No changes to assembly order but some steps need to be removed due to dovetail changes.